grmble/purescript-bonsai-forms-demo/README.md

 # Purescript Bonsai Forms Demo

-A demo application for https://github.com/grmble/purescript-bonsai-forms
+A demo application for https://github.com/grmble/purescript-bonsai

+This version is for the v1.0-beta version, it will not work with the current release on pursuit.